 The financial crisis has brought to the fore a number of issues.
 It has been severe and widespread, and has affected many economies in different and long-lasting ways.
-Maintaining financial stability has once again become a major concern of policy makers; central banks are being heavily involved in this endeavour.
+Maintaining financial stability has once again become a major concern of policymakers and central banks are heavily involved in this endeavour.
 A clear need has emerged for a substantial overhaul in financial regulation and supervision, also considering that the financial system of tomorrow will most likely be rather different from the one that has developed over the last two decades.
 Scepticism has grown about the role of finance in the economic system, and especially its apparent separation from, if not conflict with, the real economy.
-We should take stock of what has gone wrong, and in so doing reflect on the way forward, as it is already taking shape, as well as on how to better link our theories to real world developments.
+We should take stock of what has gone wrong, and in so doing reflect on the way forward - as it is already taking shape - as well as on how to better link our theories to real world developments.

 In the decade before the crisis both the size of the financial system and its role and pervasiveness in the economy increased dramatically.
 The process has only slowed down with the crisis.
-In the euro area, the overall amount of financial resources collected by the private sector (bank credit, bonds issued domestically and stock market capitalization) rose from 140 per cent of GDP in 1996 to 210 in 2007, to further increase to 240 in 2012.
-Broadly similar patterns are found for the United States, where the ratio rose from 230 per cent in 1996 to 360 in 2007 and then declined to 310 in 2012, and for the UK, where the ratio increased from 280 to 440 per cent and then remained stable.
-The total outstanding notional amount of over-the-counter (OTC) and exchange-traded derivatives has risen from less than 100 trillion US dollars at the end of 1998 to around 500 trillion at the end of 2006, 700 at the end of 2007 and still 700 trillion in December 2012.
+In the Eurozone, the overall amount of financial resources collected by the private sector (bank credit, bonds issued domestically and stock market capitalisation) rose from 140% of GDP in 1996 to 210% in 2007, to further increase to 240% in 2012.
+Broadly similar patterns are found for the US, where the ratio rose from 230% in 1996 to 360% in 2007 and then declined to 310% in 2012, and for the UK, where the ratio increased from 280% to 440% and then remained stable.
+The total outstanding notional amount of over-the-counter (OTC) and exchangetraded derivatives has risen from less than 100 trillion US dollars at the end of 1998 to around 500 trillion at the end of 2006, 700 at the end of 2007 and still 700 trillion in December 2012.